axiomiety/axiomiety.github.io/articles/misc_openwrt-wr710n.markdown

 Use `ssh root@192.168.1.1` with your newly set password to log back in.

-We now need to enable wirless.
+We now need to enable wireless.
 Let's have a look:

     root@OpenWrt:~# uci show wireless
     wireless.radio0=wifi-device